Ghost Month and Zhong Yuan Festival | Discover Taiwanese Traditions

 Collating to the solar calendar system, it usually begins in August and ends in September.

-Taiwan Ghost Month – Start date
+Taiwan Ghost Month – Start Date

 18th August 2024